mcnulty/udidb/DESIGN.md

 ## High Level ##

-The core of udidb is a read-eval loop that is responsible for consuming a representation of an operation and its arguments, executing this operation, processing the result of this operation and handling any events that occur in response to this operation.
+The core of udidb is an extensible, event-driven engine upon which debugging front-ends can be built.
+The engine provides representations of processes being debugged, _debuggees_, interfaces and support code to drop in operations to be performed on debuggees and a basic set of operations that can be performed on debuggees, agnostic of these operations are invoked by a user.

+The front-ends are responsible for controlling how operations are invoked and determining the data for these operations.
+The front-ends are also responsible for handling events that the engine produces as well as feeding these events back into the engine.
+This approach allows the front-ends to control in what contexts they are event-driven, if at all.

 ## Design Goals ##